-6. The skills lab professor will be responsible for finding pro bono cases for students to work on; these pro bono cases may come from a legal aid organization such as JALA or from another case the attorney or the attorney’s law firm has accepted on a pro bono basis.
+6. The Practitioner Clinic professor will be responsible for finding pro bono cases for students to work on; these pro bono cases may come from a legal aid organization such as JALA or from another case the attorney or the attorney’s law firm has accepted on a pro bono basis.
 The cases should be the type which can be completed within the span of the semester.
 Students may be, but are not required to be, assigned to work on cases in pairs.

 7. Students in FCSL Clinics may not take a Practitioner Clinic during the same semester due to potential scheduling and client conflicts.